Air Tours#7 in Best Things To Do in Great Barrier Reef

-After getting a fish-eye view of the reef, experience a bird's perspective with an air tour.
-According to recent travelers, soaring above the chain of islands and rainforests is a must-have experience.
-And with the abundant variety of carriers and tour packages available, there are plenty of high-flying adventures to choose from.
+After getting a fish-eye view of the reef, experience a bird's perspective of unique sights like Heart Reef and Hook Reef with an air tour.
+According to recent travelers, soaring above the chain of islands and rainforests is a must-do experience.
+And with the area's plethora of carriers and tour packages available, there are plenty of high-flying adventures to choose from.

-You'll find a bevy of operators stationed around the Great Barrier Reef.
-GBR Helicopters offers scenic flights from Cairns and Port Douglas.
-But if you're based farther south near Airlie Beach, you can book a flight with Air Whitsunday or GSL Aviation for trips to Whitehaven Beach and the Whitsunday Islands National Park.
-Tours provided by Hamilton Island Air — which depart from Great Barrier Reef airport — are ideal for travelers staying on Hamilton Island.
+Tour operators available around the Great Barrier Reef include GBR Helicopters, Air Whitsunday, GSL Aviation and Hamilton Island Air.
+GBR Helicopters offers scenic flights from Cairns and Port Douglas, but if you're based farther south near Airlie Beach, you can book a flight with Air Whitsunday or GSL Aviation for trips to the Whitsunday Islands.
+And for those staying on Hamilton Island, there's Hamilton Island Air, which features tours that depart from the island's Great Barrier Reef Airport.

 Tour lengths and prices vary by company but can range from 10-minute scenic flights to half-day excursions with island stopovers and boat cruises.
 Tours generally cost between 119 and 699 Australian dollars (or $88 to $519) per person.
 Before booking your air expedition, consult with your hotel's concierge – they may offer their own packages at a reduced price.